yyumna/climatechange_ai/ICLR2020_workshop.md

         </p>
         `
       ],
-      [wd(28, 18, 00), wd(28, 19,  00), "Panel: The Future of Forests & Machine Learning",
+      [wd(28, 18, 00), wd(28, 19,  00), "Panel: Machine Learning and Forests",
         `
-        What does the future hold for forests and machine learning?
-Join us for a panel discussion on the opportunities and challenges of AI in forestry.
+        What are the biggest challenges and opportunities for machine learning in forestry?
+Join us in a discussion-based session, in which our panelists discuss novel and effective tools from policy and industry to advance sustainable forest management.

           <p>
           Panelists: